Vaishalshah2611/POCs/README.md

 Project-7: In this project, AWS services SNS and SQS are used.
 In which, messages are "pushed" to multiple subscribers, which eliminates the need to periodically check or poll for updates and enables parallel asynchronous processing of the message by the subscribers.

 Project-8: In this project, a Continuous Delivery pipeline is created in AWS.
 Services such as AWS CodePipeline, CodeBuild and Elastic BeanStalk are use for the demo purpose.

+Project-9: In this project, I have briefly describe and implemented Istio Service Mesh over kubernetes cluster.